Stagecoach in Lincolnshire: Lincolnshire Road Car Company

+Stagecoach ownership

+RoadCar became a subsidiary of the Stagecoach Group in December 2005 following the group's purchase of the Traction Group.
+In September 2006, RoadCar was rebranded as Stagecoach in Lincolnshire, becoming part of an enlarged Stagecoach East Midlands subdivision that moved its headquarters from Chesterfield to Lincoln.

 From March 2006, Stagecoach purchased new buses for the company, among them four Alexander Dennis Darts and five MAN 18.220/Alexander Dennis ALX300s for the Gainsborough area, in a bid to improve services, gradually phasing out the oldest of RoadCar's buses.
 The new vehicles temporarily featured RoadCar logos in the front and side windows, and buses from other Stagecoach areas were seen in the area during the transition.
 The existing fleet then had their RoadCar logos removed.

 At the beginning of August 2006, Stagecoach caused considerable controversy with their decision to make major changes to the bus network in Lincoln.
 Some services were withdrawn without replacement while others benefited from frequency increases.
 Following a local media campaign, the company agreed to make some changes to return services to those areas which had lost them.
 At the same time, the company also lost a majority of its service work in Nottinghamshire to Veolia Transport's subsidiary Dunn-Line and local company KJB.

 In Autumn 2007 Stagecoach announced the withdrawal of some services in Louth, Lincoln and Gainsborough.
 The threatened services survived after successful negotiations with the district councils over subsidies.

-In August 2008, the company's depot in Louth was closed, with some routes being taken over by Skegness and Grimsby depots and a number of contracted routes surrendered.

-The company opened their brand new depot in Skegness in September 2009.
-It is located on Burgh Road and cost £2.2 million.
+In August 2008, however, the company's depot in Louth was closed, with some routes being taken over by Skegness and Grimsby depots and a number of contracted routes surrendered.
+A new depot in Skegness was later opened by Stagecoach in September 2009, costing £2.2 million to construct.

+Stagecoach first introduced the 'Simplibus' network concept to Lincoln in February 2017, the third such network to be launched in Stagecoach East Midlands.
+A £3 million investment into the city's bus services saw ten new single-deck buses enter service on a numerically renumbered route network.
+This development coincided with the opening of Lincoln's new bus station in January.
+A year later in Scunthorpe, Stagecoach entered a partnership with local independent bus company Hornsbys and North Lincolnshire Council as part of a Quality Bus Partnership, creating 'Simplibus North Lincolnshire'.
+This Simplibus network was launched with a joint remuneration of Stagecoach and Hornsbys bus services around Scunthorpe and Brigg and surrounding areas into numerical order, a circular route created in Scunthorpe, and buses being branded with Simplibus logos across both fleets.